ichub/lang/README.md

 * functions
 * booleans

 Every single variable is one of those types; there is no null.
+Lang is a statically typed language.

 A script consists of expressions, separated by semicolons.